 - Rationalization of bank accounts improves reconciliation, increases control of bank relationships and enables standardized payment initiation processes

-They allow for the ability to manage user access, create workflow rules and user profiles for walls-up approval and submission of payments.
+These banking operations platforms give finance operations professionals the ability to manage user access, create workflow rules and user profiles for walls-up approval and submission of payments.

 With one single point of entry and the capability to track user behaviour, and exception management; auditing and investigation times are reduced from hours to minutes.